Chia-Network/bls-signatures/README.md

 Features:

 * Non-interactive signature aggregation following IETF specification
-* Aggregate aggregates (trees)
+* Works on Windows, Mac, Linux, BSD
 * Efficient verification using Proof of Posssesion (only one pairing per distinct message)
-* Security against rogue public key attack using proof of possession or augmented scheme
 * Aggregate public keys and private keys
 * EIP-2333 key derivation (including unhardened BIP-32-like keys)
 * Key and signature serialization
 * Batch verification
-* [JavaScript bindings](https://github.com/Chia-Network/bls-signatures/tree/master/js-bindings) (currently out of date)
 * [Python bindings](https://github.com/Chia-Network/bls-signatures/tree/master/python-bindings)
 * [Pure python bls12-381 and signatures](https://github.com/Chia-Network/bls-signatures/tree/master/python-impl)
+* [JavaScript bindings](https://github.com/Chia-Network/bls-signatures/tree/master/js-bindings) (currently out of date)

 ## Before you start
 This library uses minimum public key sizes (MPL).
 A G2Element is a signature (96 bytes), and a G1Element is a public key (48 bytes).
 A private key is a 32 byte integer.
 There are three schemes: Basic, Augmented, and ProofOfPossession.
 Augmented should be enough for most use cases, and ProofOfPossession can be used where verification must be fast.